Information about post-primary schools

 Placement letters for post-primary school places

-Placement letters about school places will be issued on 29 May 2020.
+Placement letters about school places will be issued on Wednesday 3 June 2020 for receipt on Thursday 4 June 2020.
 The letter will tell you which post-primary school has given your child a place.

 If your child doesn't get a place in any of their school preferences, the letter will ask you to choose from other schools that still have places.
 The letter will also explain how to appeal a decision about a school place.